mailamudasser1-ops/Study-Tracker/README.md

 ---
 ## About the Creator

-Built by **Maila Mudasser**, a self-driven learner and problem-solver who loves designing tools that truly work for real habits.
-This project reflects a combination of **technical skill, trial-and-error problem solving and user-centered design thinking** all aimed at making studying smoother, more efficient and stress-free.
+Built by **Maila Mudasser**, a self-driven learner and problem solver who loves designing tools that truly work for real habits.
+This project reflects a combination of **technical skill trial and error problem solving and user-centered design thinking** all aimed at making studying smoother, more efficient and stress free.

 Every feature comes from personal experience: the frustrations faced while studying, the small obstacles that interrupt focus, and the desire for a simple yet flexible tool.